dranjan/python-plyfile/README.md

 ## Interpretation issues

 There doesn't seem to be a single complete and consistent description of the PLY format.
-Even the "authoritative" [Ply.txt](http://www.cs.virginia.edu/~gfx/Courses/2001/Advanced.spring.01/plylib/Ply.txt) by Greg Turk is incomplete and inconsistent.
-For example, where can comments appear in the header?
+Even the "authoritative" [Ply.txt](http://www.cs.virginia.edu/~gfx/Courses/2001/Advanced.spring.01/plylib/Ply.txt) by Greg Turk has some issues.

+### Comment placement

+Where can comments appear in the header?
+It appears that in all the "official" examples, all comments immediately follow the "format" line, but the language of the document neither places any such restrictions nor explicitly allows comments to be placed anywhere else.
+Thus, it isn't clear whether comments can appear anywhere in the header or must immediately follow the "format" line.
 At least one popular reader of PLY files chokes on comments before the "format" line.  `plyfile` accepts comments anywhere in the header in input but only places them in a few limited places in output, namely immediately after "format" and "element" lines.

-It appears that in all the "official" examples, all comments immediately follow the "format" line, but the language of the specification neither places any such restrictions nor explicitly allows comments to be placed anywhere else.
+### Element and property names

 Another ambiguity is names: what strings are allowed as PLY element and property names?  `plyfile` accepts as input any name that doesn't